opencaesar/oml-tutorials/tutorial-2.md

 	]
 ```

-Note: that we used the `ref` keyword here to add more statemetns to the concept `Component` defined earlier.
+Note: that we used the `ref` keyword here to add more statements to the concept `Component` defined earlier.
 Again, we could have added these statements to the original definition, but chose this style to separate concerns.

 3. The following is a visualization of the (modified) `base` and `mission` vocabularies so far: